miguelbcr/RxPaparazzo/README.md

 </paths>
 ```

-If you wish to provide a custom authority name use the `RxPaparazzo.Builder.setFileProviderAuthority(String authority)`
+The `file_provider_paths.xml` is where files are exposed in the FileProvider.

-To change the path which files are exposed in the FileProvider you can set use `RxPaparazzo.Builder.setFileProviderDirectory(String authority)`
+If you set the files-path `path` attribute to a value other than `RxPaparazzo/` you must set the configuration using `RxPaparazzo.Builder.setFileProviderDirectory(String authority)`

 All features RxPaparazzo exposes can be accessed from both, an `activity` or a `fragment` instance.